sorskoot/RosieBot/commands.md

 !lurk | Show the community you are lurking
 !so {username} | Give someone a shoutout!
 !ide | Gives info on the IDE
+!song | Shows info on the current song playing

 ## sound fx